kylamedina/jade-stylus-grunt.docpad/README.md

 ## Grunt

-Grunt will minify and concatenate all files in
+Grunt will minify and concatenate all files in src/documents/js and create out/js/vendor.min.js

+It can also minify CSS but I use Stylus so that's not really necessary.

 #### `grunt-config.json`
 - This file is contains the object passed to `grunt.initConfig` in `grunt.js`.
 It has been put into its own file since it is used in `docpad.coffee` to build file lists for inclusion in the layout and deleting unused files.